 Why is nap important in sewing ?

 Nap is very important in determining how you set out the pattern on a fabric.
 Layouts of fabric with nap will be different from fabric without nap.
-When cutting fabric keep the pattern pieces so that Nap is going downwards
+When cutting fabric keep the pattern pieces so that Nap is going upwards.

-- Finish of the garment – If you ignore the nap of a fabric when sewing and join together two pieces with different nap direction especially for fabric with very obvious nap it will definitely look very odd.
-I have first hand experience – the two arms of a top ended up looking like two types of fabric.
+If you ignore the nap of fabric when sewing and join together two pieces with different nap directions, especially for fabric with very obvious nap, it will definitely look very odd.
+I have first-hand experience – the two arms of a top ended up looking like two types of fabric.
 That is how much it matters.
-The shading of the two pieces look different from the same bolt of fabric.
+The shading of the two pieces looks different from the same bolt of fabric.